 If you have problems paying your Business Rates at any stage of the process shown below we will consider making an arrangement with you.
 We are not legally obliged to make payment arrangements, and only consider them as part of our effort to ensure that all Business Rate payers are treated fairly and objectively.
-You can complete the online form 'Payment Arrangement Request' from the 'Do it online tab above.
+You can complete the online form 'Payment Arrangement Request'.

-Free Debt Advice can be obtained from Business Debt Line, 0800 197 6026 www.businessdebtline.org
+Free Debt Advice can be obtained from Business Debt Line by telephoning 0800 197 6026 or visiting businessdebtline.org.

 A bill is sent for the annual charge (1st April – 31st March) which is payable over ten monthly instalments.
 You may also request to pay over 12 monthly instalments from April - March inclusive, instead of the 10 monthly payments.
 To request this option and complete the form please click the 'Do it online' tab above.